Tweaking stretches can manage tight muscles, stimulate a range of motion, and reduce stress—all things good for your body when you have back issues.

 Here is Justin’s question:

-“Hi Rick.
-When performing the standing performing stretch I am not sure where I am supposed to feel the stretch in order to concentrate on it.
-Would I feel it in the hip, the glut area or somewhere else?
-The only tension that I feel is in the front or the pelvis area.”
+“Hi, Rick.
+When performing the tweak standing performing Stretch, I am not sure where I am supposed to feel the Stretch to concentrate on it.
+Would I feel it in the hip, the glut area, or somewhere else?
+The only tension I feel is in the front of the pelvis area.”

-I will get Orsy to go through the stretch that I am talking about where it’s bringing one knee up and then with the opposite hand bringing it across.
-You are bringing it from here to the opposite shoulder and you are looking for a light stretch in the hip area.
+I will get Orsy to go through the Stretch I am talking about, where it’s bringing one knee up and then bringing it across with the opposite hand.
+You are bringing it from here to the opposite shoulder and looking for a light stretch in the hip area.

-Now if you don’t feel that stretch, you can change where you are pulling that knee.
-I can pull it towards the armpit and I can pull it towards the shoulder so I can change the angle and what I am looking for is to feel it in the hip.
+Now, if you don’t feel that tweaking stretch, you can change where you pull that knee.
+I can pull it towards the armpit, and I can pull it towards the shoulder so I can change the angle and what I am looking for is to feel it in the hip.

 You put your leg down.
-I want to find out exactly where if I stand kind of off load my leg.
-If I rotate my hip in and out and I put my finger in my hip joint area, I will kind of get to the ball of the hip joint and what I should feel is that’s the area I want to stretch out so that is where the performing muscle is.
+I want to find out exactly where I stand, offloading my leg.
+If I rotate my hip in and out and I put my finger in my hip joint area, I will kind of get to the ball of the hip joint, and what I should feel is that’s the area I want to stretch out, so that is where the performing muscle is.

-If all you feel is in the front of the hip, what that means is you are having an overactive hip flexor or rectus femur.
+If all you feel is in the front of the hip, what that means is you have an overlap hip flexor stretch or rectus femur.
 What we need to do is work on loosening that up.
-I would start off with Foam Rolling through there or start off with the hip flexor stretch before you end up doing a Performance stretch.
+I would start with Foam Rolling or the hip flexor stretch before doing a Performance stretch.

-Other thing is if I don’t really feel it, I can rotate that hip in or out in order to change the angle that I am stretching at.
+Another thing is if I don’t feel it, I can rotate that hip in or out to change the angle that I am stretching at.